Interview with an Expert: The Future for Health Information Professionals & HIP Week 2021

 “Health information professionals practice in an ever-changing environment, so it is critical they maintain their skill set,” Richey says.
 “They are required to earn a minimum of 20 continuing education units (CEUs) every two years, and oftentimes more depending on the credential(s).”

-The New STEM Designation: How the BLS Classifies Health Information Professions
+The BLS Classifications of Health Information Professions

 The size, rigor, and complexity of the role of health information professionals have necessitated changes to the ways in which it’s classified.
 This year, when the Bureau of Labor Statistics (BLS) finalized their Standard Occupational Codes (SOC), the list included a new code for Health Information Technologists and Medical Registrars (RHITs), differentiating the job classification from Medical Specialists (Coder).